auth0/docs/articles/mfa/guides/configure-sms.md

 ---
-description: Learn how to configure SMS with Twilio for MFA.
+description: Learn how to configure SMS notifications for MFA.
 topics:
   - mfa
   - twilio